 Apart from the pristine sightseeing make sure to indulge into these adventurous activities in Manali Adventure camp.

-Comprising of all levels of easy, moderate, and difficult treks, and varied terrains, camping in Manali can be best combined with the adventures of trekking in Manali.
+Comprising of all levels of easy, moderate, and difficult treks, and varied terrains, camping in Manali can be best combined with the adventures of trekking tours in Manali.
 From Beas Kund, to Hampta Pass, and from Chandratal to Bhrigu Lake, Manali is a treasure chest that never runs out on trekking trails.

 Solang Valley which has off-lately gained much fame as the adventure capital of Himachal Pradesh, also happens to be the best place to experience skiing in Manali.
 Though only amateur skiing is practiced in the Solang region, there are various skiing programmes that will teach you how to enjoy skiing like a pro.